 This masterclass will assist the participants to understand Correspondent Banking, its complexities and attractiveness to criminals, assessment of financial crime risks and best practices.

 Correspondent banking masterclass is designed to ensure that participants learn theoretical as well as practical knowledge on performing a thorough risk assessment of correspondent banking clients through unwrapping various real-life case studies, understanding regulatory requirements and application of risk based approach.

-- What is correspondent banking
+- Overview of correspondent banking

 - Inherent risks within correspondent banking

-- Performing an on-site risk assessment
+- Jurisdictional (Market) risk assessment

-- Case study
+- Real life case study